-Over the years of content research and website promotion we’ve come across a very common mistake that small businesses make.
+Over the years of content strategy research and planning we’ve come across a very common mistake that small businesses make.

 Nearly half of all business owners ignore their SEO competition when they start websites.

-In fact, most of new business owners and entrepreneurs fail to face the reality and acknowledge their SEO competitors.
+In fact, most of new business owners and entrepreneurs fail to properly acknowledge their SEO competitors.

 Here’s how it happens and how to fix it.